-In 2008, age-adjusted mortality rate for Eastern North Carolina is 878 deaths per 100,000.
+In 2011, age-adjusted mortality rate for Eastern North Carolina is 838 deaths per 100,000.
 This rate is 6% higher than the state rate.
-Within Eastern North Carolina, the non-White rate is 16% higher than the White rate.
-The non-White male rate is 28% higher than the rate for White males.
-The non-White female rate is 11% higher than the rate for White females.
+Within Eastern North Carolina, the non-White rate is 15% higher than the White rate.
+The non-White male rate is 21% higher than the rate for White males.
+The non-White female rate is 13% higher than the rate for White females.

-The five specific leading causes of cancer mortality in Eastern North Carolina (2008) are:
+The five general leading causes of mortality in Eastern North Carolina (2011) are:

-- 1. Diseases of Heart
+- 1. Cancer All Sites

-- 2. Cancer All Sites
+- 2. Diseases of Heart

 - 3. Cerebrovascular Disease

 - 4. Chronic Lower Respiratory Diseases

 - 5. Diabetes Mellitus

-The five specific leading causes of mortality in Eastern North Carolina by race and gender (2008) are:
+The five general leading causes of mortality in Eastern North Carolina by race and gender (2011) are:

-Race and Gender non-White Males White Males non-White Females White Females 1st Diseases of Heart Cancer - All Sites Diseases of Heart Diseases of Heart 2nd Cancer - All Sites Diseases of Heart Cancer - All Sites Cancer - All Sites 3rd Cerebrovascular Disease Chronic Lower Respiratory Diseases Cerebrovascular Disease Chronic Lower Respiratory Diseases 4th Diabetes Mellitus Cerebrovascular Disease Diabetes Mellitus Cerebrovascular Disease 5th Chronic Lower Respiratory Diseases All Other Unintentional Injuries and Adverse Effects Nephritis, Nephrotic Syndrome, and Nephrosis Alzheimers Disease
+Race and d Gender non-White Males White Males non-White Females White Females 1st Cancer - All Sites Cancer - All Sites Cancer - All Sites Diseases of Heart 2nd Diseases of Heart Diseases of Heart Diseases of Heart Cancer - All Sites 3rd Cerebrovascular Disease Chronic Lower Respiratory Disease Cerebrovascular Disease Chronic Lower Respiratory Disease 4th Diabetes Mellitus All Other Unintentional Injuries and Adverse Effects Diabetes Mellitus Cerebrovascular Disease 5th Nephritis, Nephrotic Syndrome, and Nephrosis Cerebrovascular Disease Nephritis, Nephrotic Syndrome, and Nephrosis Alzheimers Disease